-“Nobody really knows why dogs do it,” says Dr. Goodman.
+“Nobody knows why dogs do it,” says Dr. Goodman.
 “The short answer is they do it because they like to eat grass.
-I sometimes say some dogs want to have salad before they have their meal.”
+I sometimes say some dogs want to have a salad before they have their meal.”

 Why Does My Dog Want To Eat Grass and Weeds?